 This was my type of an afternoon hike: few inclines, well-marked paths, and plenty of open spaces with warm sunshine.

 And a friendly local.

-After several hours we found our way back to Bolzano and headed for another treasure in the area: one of the five museums established by Reinhold Messner.
+After several hours we found our way back to Bolzano and headed for another treasure in the area: one of the six museums established by Reinhold Messner.

 A native of South Tyrol, this mountaineer was the first in the world to climb all the earth’s peaks over 26,000 ft.
 If you want an extreme quick bio of this guy, Check this post out But, please excuse the language!